-TIP: Define the problem in terms of the organization goals.
+TIP: Define the problem in terms of the organization's goals.

 One of the benefits of revealing a system of causes, as described above, is the vast amount of opportunities/solutions that you expose.
 With this, however, comes the potential to over-solve a problem.
-You might be thinking.... is it really possible to over-solve a problem.
+You might be thinking, "Is it really possible to over-solve a problem?"
 There will be a point where the added benefit of each solution diminishes, known as the law of diminishing returns.
-Since solutions require resources, costs, and time to implement there will be a point where the benefit doesn’t outweigh the costs.
-This is why the Risk Curve flattens as you add more solutions.
+Since solutions require resources, money and time to implement there will be a point where the benefit doesn’t outweigh the costs.
+This is why the risk curve flattens as you add more solutions.

 Tip: Remind everyone that we don't have to control all of the causes.

 Focus on the best solutions that get us to an acceptable level of risk.
-It is important during solution evaluation to make sure that everyone involved understands that the beauty of a systems approach to problem solving as described above is that we don't have to control all of the causes.
-In fact, in many cases, we are able to reveal simple, low cost solutions that are effective at reducing risk.
-I find that by making a point around this additional criteria gives others the confidence to push back on solutions that aren't worth the effort.
-After all, focusing our time and energy on only the "best" solutions will still adequately reduce the risk of similar problems in the future and free up your resources to solve other problems within your organization.
+It is important during solution evaluation to make sure that everyone involved understands that the beauty of a system approach to problem solving as described above is that we don't have to control all of the causes.
+In fact, in many cases, we are able to reveal simple, low-cost solutions that are effective at reducing risk.
+I find that making a point around these additional criteria gives others the confidence to push back on solutions that aren't worth the effort.
+After all, focusing our time and energy on only the best solutions will still adequately reduce the risk of similar problems in the future and free up your resources to solve other problems within your organization.